 Applicant must be pursuing a program of study that is related to the hydropower industry: Engineering, sciences (biology, fisheries, and hydrology), communications, or environmental studies.

-Presentation: At the NHA Annual Conference in Washington, D.C., in April 2014
+Award Announcement: At the NHA Annual Conference in Washington, D.C., in May 2017

 Send application to: